 What to do on the walk along the beach to the Bell?

-We are initiating a piece of citizen science to make a long term survey of the marine biodiversity on this short stretch of beach between the Bell and the paths across the dunes to the Ferryboat Inn or the Crook Bank car-park.
+We would love to know more about the marine biodiversity on this short stretch of beach between the Bell and the paths across the dunes to the Ferryboat Inn or the Crook Bank car-park.
 As you walk along see how many different species of sea-life you can find along the tide-line.

-Please send us photos of your finds, preferably at the highest resolution your camera produces, and we'll post them here, building up a collection of what turns up on our beach.
+Please send us photos of your finds and we'll post them here, building up a collection of what turns up on our beach.

 MarLIN The Marine Life Information Network